Sporting Life (1918 film): Reception

+Variety's review was positive, and said that the film would "give satisfaction to any audience."

+Censorship

 Like many American films of the time, Sporting Life was subject to restrictions and cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 2, of the two intertitles "Please tell father you want to marry me — if he ever learns the truth" etc. and "The night before Epsom Downs, Kitty endeavors to tell her father her pitiful secret", and, Reel 3, the intertitle "If you had left him alone he would have married me".